veenampb/zootr-bgm/README.md

 **vgmstream** is recommended here specifically for supporting audio formats that loop.
 Any audio format that loops indefinitely in foobar2000 should work perfectly fine with this script.

-I recommend using [LoopingAudioConverter](https://github.com/libertyernie/LoopingAudioConverter) if you wish to create your own custom BGMs.
-In instances where the BGM should only play once I typically leave a couple seconds of silent space at the end of the BGM and loop that.
+I recommend using [LoopingAudioConverter](https://github.com/libertyernie/LoopingAudioConverter) if you wish to create looping versions of your own custom BGMs.
+You can specify which range of samples in an audio file to loop between.
+In instances where the BGM should only play once I typically edit the audio file to have a couple seconds of silence at the end and loop that so that foobar2000 will loop complete silence until a BGM change is triggered in-game.

 ## Installing foobar2000 plugins
 1. Download each plugin's respective *.fb2k-component* file from the latest release on their respective GitHub pages (usually found in the right sidebar).